madrobby/zepto/README.md

 $ script/test
 ~~~

-To run manually run tests (all except for the ajax module) on a device,
+To manually run tests (all except for the "ajax" module) on a device,
 you can serve the whole Zepto folder on a web server and open
 `test/index.html` in the device's browser.